fossasia/support.eventyay.com/event-setup/How-can-I-create-an-event.md

-# Creating an Event on the Platform
+# How can I create an event?

 Whhen you go to eventyay's main page, you'll find a `Create Event` button.